playtvapk/streamteste/README.md

 ## Choose script option
 youtube-live.py - Uses a flask server to automatically pull the actuall stream link.
 Server needs to be running all the time for m3u to work.
 Best for always working stream<br>
-youtube-non-server.py - Pulls stream link into m3u but script will have to manually run (or cron job) every few hours as the stream links will expire youtube_non_stream_link.py - Same as youtube-non-server.py but doesn't require streamlink - only use if you are unable to install streamlink as if anything changes youtube side the script will need updating instead of just updating streamlink
+youtube-non-server.py - Pulls stream link into m3u but script will have to manually run (or cron job) every few hours as the stream links will expire <br>
+youtube_non_stream_link.py - Same as youtube-non-server.py but doesn't require streamlink - only use if you are unable to install streamlink as if anything changes youtube side the script will need updating instead of just updating streamlink

 ## Requirements